denoland/manual/examples/chat_app.md

 ## Chat Server

-[Oak](https://deno.land/x/oak@v11.1.0) is the Deno middleware framework that we’ll be using to set up our server.
+[Oak](https://deno.land/x/oak@v11.1.0) is the Deno middleware framework that we'll be using to set up our server.
 Our server will return the plain `index.html` file previously shown when the user first navigates to the site.
 Our server also exposes a `ws_endpoint/` endpoint which the chat clients will use to create their web socket connection.
-Note that the client’s initial HTTP connection is converted into a WebSocket connection by the server via HTTP’s [protocol upgrade mechanism](https://developer.mozilla.org/en-US/docs/Web/HTTP/Protocol_upgrade_mechanism).
+Note that the client's initial HTTP connection is converted into a WebSocket connection by the server via HTTP's [protocol upgrade mechanism](https://developer.mozilla.org/en-US/docs/Web/HTTP/Protocol_upgrade_mechanism).
 Our server will maintain web socket connections with each active client and tell them which users are currently active.
 Our server will also broadcast a message to all active clients whenever there is a new message so that each client can display it.

 ```jsx
 // server.js